Learn about the role of activation functions in neural networks, including the different types of activation functions and how they work.

 Neural networks are essentially algorithms comprising interconnected neurons that transmit information like the human brain.
 Neural networks receive input data, process it automatically, and produce an output.
 But how does a neural network know what to do with the data?

-Before a neural network can function independently, it must go through training.
+Before a neural network can function independently, it must undergo training.
 During the training process, the neural network learns to identify characteristics within the data.
-With enough training data, the neural network can then operate on its own to provide accurate results.
+With enough training data, the neural network can then operate independently to provide accurate results.

 As neural networks receive more data, they do a better job of correctly identifying specific characteristics.
 For example, if you wanted a neural network to be able to recognize the animals in a picture, you would need to train it with data—in this case, you could use images of different animals with labels that tell the neural network what it’s looking at so it can learn to perform on its own.

-You have different options for selecting the type of neural network to use, depending on the application and task you wish it to perform.
-Here are some common types of neural networks:
+Different types of neural networks exist, depending on the application and task you wish it to perform.
+Here are some common ones:

 Three regularly occurring neural network components are the input layer, one or more hidden layers, and the output layer.
 The input layer is where the network receives data and organizes it into categories before it moves on.
 Next is the hidden layer.
 Neural networks often have many hidden layers that assign weights and biases to data, allowing the network to turn the data into usable information.
 Lastly, the output layer presents you with the results.